 Bait offers real terror and thrills in equal measure, and sticks with you for a long time after seeing it.
 It’s focus on quality of writing and performance along with its savvy awareness of the best that modern horror has to offer, makes it easy to recommend as one of the great horror films of the last decade and certainly a new bar set for UK scare flicks.I can’t wait to see what Brunt and Roundell cook up next.

-BAIT has its big screen UK premiere on Saturday the 29th August at FrightFest 2015, and is released on demand and DVD via Metrodome on the 7th September.
+BAIT had its big screen UK premiere on Saturday the 29th August at FrightFest 2015, and was released on demand and DVD via Metrodome on the 7th September.